Islay Whisky Distillery Tours

 - Website: Lagavulin

 Lagavulin distillery is located just down the road from Ardbeg in Lagavulin Bay, and it’s impossible to miss as it’s sited right on the side of the A846, and I mean that literally – the main building sits inches from the roadside.
+It’s not the biggest distillery on Islay by any means, but it oozes character and history.

-As soon as you walk through the entrance you’re hit with a wood-panelled corridor that looks like those 1920s-style train stations you sometimes see in the Highlands and you can easily imagine what it must have been like 100 years ago.
+As soon as you walk through the entrance, you’re hit with a wood-panelled corridor that looks like those 1920s-style train stations you sometimes see in the Highlands, and you can easily imagine what it must have been like 100 years ago.

-There are a few samples to try but you won’t go far wrong with a Lagavulin tasting kit which will give you samples that you won’t find in shops and is a great introduction to this historic distillery.
+From the entrance, which houses the gift shop and ticket desk, you head to a tasting room, which basically looks like an old-fashioned living room with big, comfy chairs, bookcases, and an old coal burner.
+On a cold and miserable day, I can’t think of a better place to sit with a warming dram in hand.
+There are a few samples to try, but you won’t go far wrong with a Lagavulin tasting kit which offers samples that you won’t find in the shops and is a great introduction to this historic distillery.

-There’s no café at Lagavulin which is a bit of a shame but then you can combine a visit with nearby Ardbeg which has a great café, or you can drive down the road in the opposite direction to Port Ellen which has a decent food store.
+The tour is good and you get a complimentary nosing glass as a keepsake, as well as a discount in the shop.
+There’s no café at Lagavulin, but you can easily combine a visit with nearby Ardbeg which has a great café, or you can drive down the road in the opposite direction to Port Ellen, which has a decent food store.

-There’s a small ruined castle on the northern side which looks out across the sea towards the small islands of Texa in the near distance and Gigha near Jura, or you could just as easily drive to The Oa which is a wild promontory that’s home to a windswept RSPB nature reserve.
+At the end of a tour, you might like to explore the bay, which is a haven for wildlife.
+There’s a small ruined castle on the northern side that looks out across the sea towards the small islands of Texa in the near distance and Gigha near Jura, or you could just as easily drive to The Oa, which is a wild promontory that’s home to a windswept RSPB nature reserve.

 Laphroaig Distillery Tour